-Sound clarity for the AC327 is about average for the dedicated monitors and honestly, none of the units performed that well for sound.
+Sound clarity for the AC327 is average for the dedicated monitors, and honestly, none of the units performed that well for sound.
 With a maximum level of 89 dB but the best clarity is closer to 81 dB.
 It offers a reasonable voice activation that shuts off at a respectable level but kicks on as it should for louder noises and crying.
-Overall, the sound is hollow and has an echo that means less clarity on what is happening in the room
+Overall, the sound is hollow and has an echo that means less clarity on what is happening in the room.

 The video quality (above left) of this monitor is nothing to write home about in our opinion compared to the competition.
-The daylight images are color and neither the color or the clarity of the image is great, especially when using the zoom feature (above right).
+The daylight images are color, and neither the color nor the clarity of the image is great, especially when using the zoom feature (above right).
 It does not represent the color in the nursery.

 Ease of Use

-Setup of the AC327 is fairly easy with a wireless sensor pad and components that automatically pair to one another.
+Setup of the AC327 is fairly easy with a wireless sensor pad and components that automatically pair.
 There is little to do here but determine a good place for the camera and the right sensitivity for the sensor pad.
 The pad will work with most mattresses but not foam or hollow-core options.
-For more information, you can read our movement monitor review.
+You can read our movement monitor review for more information.

-The AC327 could be easier to use on a daily basis.
+The AC327 could be easier to use daily.
 First, you'll need to remember to turn off the motion detection before removing your little one from the bed.
-Failure to do this ill result in ongoing alarms.
+Failure to do this will result in ongoing alarms.
 The sensor pad has adjustability to find the right sensitivity for your baby and room to help prevent false alarms from occurring, but this will take some trial and error to get just right.
 The parent unit is not very intuitive, as it suffers from few buttons and a dated design similar to the competition that will result in toggling through menus to find what you want when you could avoid this with more buttons.

 This monitor has the standard features you'll find on much of the competition without any of the bells and whistles like lullabies or nightlights.
 On the upside, it has voice activation and motion detection, but most of the remaining "features" are found on even the most bare-bones products.